SpeckyYT/save-state/README.md

 # SAVE-STATE

-Saves a bit across attempts.
+Saves bits across attempts.

-*currently only 1 bit works*
+Currently it works up to 4 bits.
+When reaching number 16, it skips to [number 17](https://youtu.be/vPKynTlqqdM) and bricks all the triggers.

 ```spwn
 import "save-state"